 - The customer will then receive the service and they will determine whether they are satisfied with the service, or if they want to request a refund.

-Now, think about the different search times that a customer would input into Google during this process.
+Now, think about the different search terms that a customer would input into Google during this process.
 They are going to be very specific, right?

 Therefore, by incorporating long tail keywords into your marketing campaign, you can ensure that your website features high up on Google while customers are engaging in the sales process.

-Another type of keyword that you need to understand is LSI keywords.
+Another type of keyword that are worth noting are LSI keywords.
 LSI stands for latent semantic indexing.

 LSI keywords are important because they can bridge the gap between the manner in which content is being created now and how content is going to be created in the future.